dcm4che/dcm4chee-arc-cs/docs/networking/config/attributeSet.rst

     .. _dcmAttributeSetType:

     dcmAttributeSetType_"
-    "Attribute Set Number",integer,"Number used to order Attribute Sets.","
+    "Attribute Set ID",string,"ID used by Query Parameter 'comparefield' of DIFF-RS requests and by Query Parameter 'includefields' of WADO-RS Metadata requests to refer this Attribute Set.","
     .. _dcmAttributeSetID:

     dcmAttributeSetID_"